awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_2_Cost_and_Usage_Governance/README.md

 ## Goals
 - Implement AWS Budgets to notify on usage and spend
-- Create an AWS Budget report to notice users every week on budget status
+- Create an AWS Budget report to notify users every week on budget status

 ## Prerequisites
 - An AWS Account